jayson-lennon/rust-bdd-techniques/README.md

 ### Fake

 Fakes are simulated versions of the real thing.
-They can be useful for simulating external services and for services that you make heavy use of in many test cases.
+They can be useful for simulating external services and for any services being used frequently.
 But be careful not to re-implement the entire service in a fake.
 You'll also probably want a few unit tests to make sure the fake works correctly.

 ```rust
 type Id = usize;